helena-intel/openvino/docs/IE_DG/DynamicBatching.md

 passed to the plugin while loading a network.
 This configuration creates an <code>ExecutableNetwork</code> object that will allow setting batch size dynamically in all of its infer requests using <code>SetBatch()</code> method.
-The batch size that was set in passed <code>CNNNetwork</code> object will be used as a maximum batch size limit.
+The batch size that was set in the passed <code>CNNNetwork</code> object will be used as a maximum batch size limit.

 Here is a code example: